Raiders begin post-Jon Gruden era with 34-24 win at Denver – KION546

 AP Pro Football Writer

+“It for sure brought us closer,” Derek Carr said after the Raiders’ 34-24 thrashing of the bewildered Denver Broncos on Sunday.

+“We needed a win bad this week,” Carr said.
+“Sometimes when you get punched in the gut it’s hard to bounce back, but we were able to do it.”

-DENVER (AP) — Derek Carr sliced up the Denver defense for 341 yards and two touchdowns, Maxx Crosby made three sacks and the Las Vegas Raiders started the post-Jon Gruden era with a 34-24 thrashing of the bewildered Broncos on Sunday.
+Carr sliced up the Denver defense for 341 yards and two touchdowns, Maxx Crosby collected three sacks and the Raiders started the post-Gruden era by snapping a two-game skid and moving into a tie atop the AFC West.

 The Raiders (4-2) gave longtime special teams coordinator Rich Bisaccia a win in his debut as interim head coach and offensive coordinator Greg Olson was masterful in his first play-calling duties for Las Vegas since Carr’s rookie season in 2014.

+“Oh, there’s a button on there and I have to press it if I want to talk,” Bisaccia explained.
+“Back in the day when I wore a headset set we didn’t have all those buttons.”

 The Raiders began by ending an 11-game streak without a score on their opening drive.
-They never let up, burning the Broncos’ beleaguered secondary that couldn’t keep up with Carr and his targets.
+They never let up, burning the Broncos’ beleaguered secondary over and over.

+“Simply put, we got our butts whooped,” Broncos safety Justin Simmons said after Denver allowed seven pass plays of at least 25 yards.

-Nor could Denver’s deficient offense keep pace.
+Denver’s deficient offense couldn’t keep pace with the resilient Raiders.
 Teddy Bridgewater threw a season-high three interceptions and lost a fumble, negating his 334 yards passing and three TDs.
+He was hit 17 times and sacked five times.

 The Broncos (3-3) lost their third consecutive game, but the other defeats came at the hands of Ravens and Steelers and their veteran head coaches John Harbaugh and Mike Tomlin.